a-Kumari/statistics/README.md

 Education Level: Primary, Secondary, Higher Education.
 Satisfaction Level: Very Satisfied, Satisfied, Neutral, Dissatisfied, Very Dissatisfied.
 Ranking in a Competition: 1st, 2nd, 3rd, etc.

+## 1. Measures of Central Tendency

+Measures of central tendency describe the central value of a dataset.
+Common measures include:

+* **Mean (Average):**
+    * The sum of all values divided by the number of values.
+    * Sensitive to outliers.
+    * Formula: μ = Σx / n (for population), x̄ = Σx / n (for sample)
+* **Median:**
+    * The middle value when the data is ordered.
+    * Less sensitive to outliers.
+    * If there are an even number of values, the median is the average of the two middle values.
+* **Mode:**
+    * The value(s) that appear most frequently.
+    * Useful for categorical data and datasets with distinct peaks.
+    * A dataset can have multiple modes (bimodal, multimodal) or no mode.

+## 2. Measures of Dispersion

+Measures of dispersion describe the spread or variability of data.
+Common measures include:

+* **Range:**
+    * The difference between the maximum and minimum values.
+    * Simple but sensitive to outliers.
+    * Formula: Range = Maximum value - Minimum value
+* **Variance:**
+    * The average of the squared differences from the mean.
+    * Measures how far the data points are spread out from the mean.
+    * Formula: σ² = Σ(x - μ)² / N (for population), s² = Σ(x - x̄)² / (n - 1) (for sample)
+* **Standard Deviation:**
+    * The square root of the variance.
+    * Provides a measure of dispersion in the same units as the data.
+    * Formula: σ = √σ² (for population), s = √s² (for sample)
+* **Interquartile Range (IQR):**
+    * The difference between the third quartile (Q3) and the first quartile (Q1).
+    * Represents the range of the middle 50% of the data.
+    * Less sensitive to outliers than the range.
+    * Formula: IQR = Q3 - Q1

+## 3. Percentiles and Quartiles

+* **Percentiles:**
+    * Divide a dataset into 100 equal parts.
+    * The *k*th percentile is the value below which *k*% of the data falls.
+    * Example: The 75th percentile is the value below which 75% of the data falls.
+* **Quartiles:**
+    * Specific percentiles that divide a dataset into four equal parts.
+    * Q1 (First Quartile): 25th percentile.
+    * Q2 (Second Quartile): 50th percentile (median).
+    * Q3 (Third Quartile): 75th percentile.
+    * To calculate quartiles, the data must first be sorted.
+Then the location of each quartile can be found.

+## 4. Outlier Detection

+Outliers are data points that significantly deviate from the rest of the data.
+Common methods for identifying outliers include:

+* **IQR Method:**
+    * Calculate the IQR (Q3 - Q1).
+    * Calculate the lower bound: Q1 - (1.5 * IQR).
+    * Calculate the upper bound: Q3 + (1.5 * IQR).
+    * Any data point below the lower bound or above the upper bound is considered an outlier.
+* **Z-Score Method:**
+    * Calculate the Z-score for each data point.
+    * The Z-score represents the number of standard deviations a data point is from the mean.
+    * Formula: Z = (x - μ) / σ
+    * Data points with a Z-score greater than a certain threshold (e.g., ±3) are considered outliers.